Community Capoeira in Des Moines, IA

 The main reason I do Capoeira is because it brings me joy.
 It makes me giggle and laugh and it is one of the only ways that I have found that I can "play".

-Monitor Piriquito
+Instructor Piriquito

 EJ Wallace